 Here's the part that explains the perceptual difference.

-The practical implication: if you want that warm, fat breakup that sounds like it's coming from inside the amp — not like a pedal, not like processed gain, but like the amp itself is singing — you're hearing power tube saturation, and getting it through a small bedroom amp or through a modeler at low volume requires either a power attenuator, a lower-wattage amp, or a very good power-stage model.
+The practical implication: if you want that warm, fat breakup that sounds like it's coming from inside the amp (not like a pedal, not like processed gain, but like the whole amplifier is singing), you're hearing the combined effect of transformer saturation, sag, speaker interaction, and yes, some tube nonlinearity.
+Getting that through a small bedroom amp or through a modeler at low volume requires either a power attenuator (preserves most of it), a lower-wattage amp (same effects at more manageable volumes), or a very good power-stage model (approximates sag and transformer behavior specifically).

 The Sag Factor